JumaJuiceTime/CairnHack/adventures/conversions/the-waking-of-willowby-hall.md

 ## Willowby Hall First Floor
 ### Great Hall
-* **When Awake**: Save DEX if moving quickly through the room or slip and fall.
+* **When Awake**: Save AGL if moving quickly through the room or slip and fall.

 ### Music Room
 * If anything but the sheet music in the Guest Bedroom is played, thousands of harmless black spiders swarm over the PC's hands.
-Save WIL to keep from crying out and provoking a Dungeon Events roll.
+Save PRS to keep from crying out and provoking a Dungeon Events roll.

 ### Sitting Room
 * As written.